wpcodefactory/file-renaming-on-upload/readme.txt

 Have you ever had any problems uploading files with accents and some special characters to WordPress?
 Probably the answer is yes.

-This plugin will help you fixing this problem by renaming these files on upload.
-Besides that, you can improve your SEO and have a better control of your filenames.
+This plugin will help you fix this problem by renaming these files on upload.
+It will either convert these problematic characters or remove them.

+Besides that, it can improve your SEO adding some relevant info to your filename, like your domain name or the post title your file is attached on.

+Increase your control over your file names

 == Frequently Asked Questions ==
 = What are the available options provided by this plugin? =